managed-components/google-analytics-4/README.md

 `ni` events are not taken into account when Google Analytics calculates bounces and session duration.
 [Learn more](https://support.google.com/analytics/answer/1033068?hl=en#NonInteractionEvents)

+### Custom Fields

+Custom fields can be used to send properties to Google Analytics.
+To specify user properties, please add the `up.` prefix to your property's name.

 ## 📝 License

 Licensed under the [Apache License](./LICENSE).